 The sea water is crystal clear and shallow, and seem like you can walk all the way 100 Meters away from shore.
 During high tide, it is great for swimming.
 If you really want white sandy beach, you can continue to drive 4 KM along the road.
 When you come to a junction, turn to right and you will reach a deserted beach named Pasir Putih (means white sand) after 400 Meters.
 Pasir Putih is a more inviting spot for swimmers.

 We visited the beach in Saturday noon and it was quiet, only one family hanging around with kids.
-We learn later that this place is only crowded with locals on Sunday.
-There are some hawker stalls selling delicious satay on Sunday too.
-I saw a toilet but it was locked, so I assume it is only open on Sunday.
-Well, for other days, it might be a good dating location for couple.
-Anyway, looking at the shelters, tables and barbecue areas, Bak Bak Beach is also a nice site for picnic.
+We learn later that this place is only crowded with locals on weekends.
+Anyway, looking at the shelters, tables and barbecue areas, Bak Bak Beach is also a nice site for picnic and dating.

 Have you been to Bak Bak Beach?
 Please tell me more about it in comment section below.